-Our Designated Liaison Person (DLP) is our Youth Services Manager,

-Carmel Walsh, carmel@belongto.org, 0871743019.
+Our Designated Liaison Person (DLP) is our Director of Youth Services, Carmel Walsh, carmel@belongto.org, 0871743019.

 Our Deputy DLPs is our CEO Moninne Griffith. moninne@belongto.org 0872290987 and Senior Youth Worker, Brenda Kelly, brenda@belonto.org, 0861086548.

 For queries in relation to the Safeguarding Statement please contact Carmel Walsh, our Relevant Person as required under the Children First Act, 2015 at the contact details above.
 Belong To, LGBTQ+ Youth Ireland.